 The qualifying rounds for the Men’s tournament are taking place ahead of Friday’s main event, with more than 200 players competing for 32 places at the Circus Tavern in Purfleet.

-, a number of the BDO’s big names had opted out of entering the qualifiers in protest at the change of qualifying criteria following the announcement that all players must start out from the floor stages regardless of their world ranking.
+As reported on Tuesday, a number of the BDO’s big names had opted out of entering the qualifiers in protest at the change of qualifying criteria following the announcement that all players must start out from the floor stages regardless of their world ranking.

 The draw was initially released on Tuesday, and BDO Chairman Des Jacklin announced on stage ahead of the start of play this morning that were would be no re-draw.

 However, in a dramatic u-turn just an hour later, Jacklin returned to the microphone to announce there was to be a re-draw due to several international players having travelled without correctly entering the tournament.